sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 ```

 ---
-That's the end of this lab.
+That's the end of this exercise.

-In this lab you have launched a database for testing purposes and connected the application to it.
+In this exercise you have launched a database for testing purposes and connected the application to it.

-In the next lab you will configure the cloud based database.
+In the next exercise you will configure the cloud based database.